stabix/stabix/doc/index.rst

         :scale: 100 %
         :align: right

-        *Slip transmission analysis for an EBSD map of CP alpha-Ti.*
+        *Slip transmission analysis for an EBSD map of near alpha phase Ti alloy.*

 .. only:: latex